 Rock Awhile a standout in an R&B scene bursting with new music, providing the lead-in to the song and resurfacing again halfway through, pointing to the dominance the guitar (as opposed to the saxophone) would play for a future generation of rock and rollers.

-Though “Rock Awhile” registered as a mid-level hit on the Race charts, Carter departed the business soon thereafter.
+Rock Awhile registered as a mid-level hit on the Race charts, Carter departed the business soon thereafter.
 By the time of his death at 59 years of age in 1990, he had been out of music for nearly 40 years.

-Rock the Joint” in June of 1949 coincided with a fairly important change in the way that records were categorized.
+Rock the Joint in June of 1949 coincided with a fairly important change in the way that records were categorized.
 From 1945 to 1949, records produced largely by black artists were catalogued and ranked as Race Records.
 In the summer of 1949, at the behest of young music journalist and future groundbreaking Atlantic producer Jerry Wexler, Billboard established the more politically correct Rhythm and Blues charts.

 The newly dubbed Rhythm and Blues charts were suddenly flush with honking saxophones and ever more incendiary jump blues tunes.
 Philadelphian Jimmy Preston and his Prestonians, excited by Wynonie Harris’s

-Rock the Joint” was truly original for its reckless abandon and its solidification of rock and roll’s defining attitude.
+Rock the Joint was truly original for its reckless abandon and its solidification of rock and roll’s defining attitude.
 Its squealing, wailing, and eventual descent into decadent hooting and hollering are the essence of rock and roll’s loose, chaotic indulgence.